Ensuring Africa’s Continued Rise

 Matching skills to job opportunities will be crucial.
 Some 70% of Africa’s population is under 30, and the continent is home to half the world’s primary-school-age children who have been deprived of the opportunity to study.
 Offering Africa’s children basic reading, writing, and technology skills, as well as vocational, technical, and entrepreneurial training, must be a top priority.

 Weak health-care systems must also be strengthened, in order to tackle the endemic diseases that sap productivity, such as malaria, and to improve preparedness for outbreaks of deadly epidemics.
 The stakes are high.
 The World Bank estimates that the 2014 Ebola outbreak shrank the economies of Sierra Leone, Guinea, and Liberia by 16%.

 As the world economy sputters, African countries will have to develop trade with one another.
 In 2013, African goods and services accounted for just 16% of trade within the continent, and just over 3% of world trade.
 One problem is that most African countries produce the same type of commodities and trade them with very little value-added.
 Policymakers must encourage greater specialization; differentiated goods and services will add value and volume to trade.

 Logistics pose another obstacle to intra-African trade.
-Policymakers must make it easier to move goods across borders, by improving connectivity between countries and reducing bureaucratic hurdles and administrative costs.
+Policymakers must make it easier to move goods across borders, by improving connectivity among countries and reducing bureaucratic hurdles and administrative costs.
 For example, road transport tariffs across Africa are estimated at $0.05-$0.13 per ton-kilometer, compared to the average of $0.01-$0.05 for all developing countries.